radius-project/blog/radblog/content/posts/2025/radius-resource-types-ai/index.md

 rad deploy todolist.bicep --environment aws
 ```

-That's it.
-No Azure-specific configurations.
-No AWS IAM policies.
-No Google Cloud service accounts.
-Just a clean declaration of intent: "I need to add AI capabilities to my application"

 Whether your platform team provisions this using Azure's Cognitive Services, AWS Bedrock's Claude models, or tomorrow's next-generation AI provider, this application contract never changes.
 The developer experience remains constant while the infrastructure beneath evolves freely.

 Developers can experiment with cutting-edge models like GPT-4, Claude 3.5, or emerging open-source alternatives by changing a single parameter.
 The platform handles the complexity of authentication, rate limiting, and service configuration automatically.

-### The Platform Engineering Experience: Orchestrating the Magic Behind the Scenes
+### The Platform Engineering Experience: Orchestrating the Experience Behind the Scenes

-While developers enjoy the simplicity of a single interface, platform engineers work behind the curtain as the architects of this seamless experience.
-They craft the resource catalog and Recipes that transform abstract developer requests into concrete cloud/platform resources while maintaining the sacred contract.
+While developers embrace the simplicity of a single interface, platform engineers work behind the scenes.
+They craft the resource catalog and Recipes that transform abstract developer requests into concrete cloud/platform resources while maintaining the application contract.

 <insert resource type/ Recipe graphic>

-Think of it as culinary artistry: developers order "AI capabilities" from the menu, but platform engineers are the master chefs who know exactly how to prepare the Recipes to deliver that dish perfectly every time.

 **The Kubernetes Recipe** - When a developer requests a Llama model, the Kubernetes Recipe springs into action.
 It deploys a containerized service that downloads the `tinyllama` model binary, configures authentication, and outputs the necessary values needed for the application to connect seamlessly